-- (5) In connection with his acceptance of our offer to join the Company, Mr. Butler received a signing bonus of \$150,000 that must be repaid to the Company on a pro rata basis should he voluntarily terminate his employment within two years of his employment start date. - (6) Reflects retention bonuses paid to Messrs.
-Awsare and McFarland in fiscal 2021, in accordance with the Retention Program. - (7) Mr. Kumin resigned from his role as Senior Vice President, Worldwide Sales effective August 31, 2021.
+(5) In connection with his acceptance of our offer to join the Company, Mr. Butler received a signing bonus of \$150,000 that must be repaid to the Company on a pro rata basis should he voluntarily terminate his employment within two years of his employment start date.

+(6) Reflects retention bonuses paid to Messrs.
+Awsare and McFarland in Fiscal 2021.